wireseo/tp/docs/DeveloperGuide.md

 ![Sequence Diagram of DeleteConsultationCommand](images/DeleteConsultationSequenceDiagram.png)

 The `LogicManager` will call the `parseCommand` method of `AddressBookParser`, which then passes the arguments to the `DeleteCommandParser` object.
-The `DeleteCommandParser`, after parsing the arguments through static methods of the `ParserUtil` class, will return a `DeleteConsultationCommand` object.
+The `DeleteCommandParser`, after parsing the necessary arguments through static methods of the `ParserUtil` class, will return a `DeleteConsultationCommand` object.
 This object will then be returned to the `LogicManager`.
 Next, the `LogicManager` will call the `execute(model)` method using the `DeleteConsultationCommand` object.
 In this method, it will use the `Model` object to call the method `deleteConsultation()` with parameter `consultationToDelete` which will delete the specified consultation from the list of consultations stored in Jarvis.
 When completed, the `execute(model)` will return a `CommandResult` object with the success message